ogrisel/research/Generalization.md

 - Compare Fisher-Rao norm of ResNet vs pure MLP reparametrization at each epoch when fitting on MNIST.

-- Compute cosine distance of natural gradient direction with (SGD, SGD + Nesterov, Adam, K-FAC) step at each epoch when fitting ResNet, DenseNet and VGG on CIFAR-10- Study Fisher-Rao norm of over-parametrize MLP.
+- Compute cosine similarity of natural gradient direction with (SGD, SGD + Nesterov, Adam, K-FAC) step at each epoch when fitting ResNet, DenseNet and VGG on CIFAR-10- Study Fisher-Rao norm of over-parametrize MLP.

 # Simple deep linear model